Circle the Wagons and Check it Out

-Farming has always been the mainstay of the Town.
-The early twentieth century saw local farmers specializing in dairy product and tobacco.
-The number of operating farms diminished as the population of the Town increased from 838 in 1858 to 5500 in 1990 but the rural character of East Granby remains.
+Farming has always been the mainstay of the town.
+The early twentieth century saw local farmers specializing in dairy products and tobacco.
+The number of operating farms diminished as the population of the town increased from 838 in 1858 to 5500 in 1990 but the rural character of East Granby remains.

 The showpiece of this museum is undeniably a regal yellow carriage.
 This is the Old Concord Coach, and it’s beautiful.
 The following is from the society’s Facebook page:

 In 2008, the Society funded restoration of an 1847 Concord stagecoach, one of the oldest Concord coaches in the United States.
 It was built by the Abbott Company in Concord, New Hampshire around 1847.
 The coach was purchased at auction in 1918 by Almon Phelps of East Granby, who owned Old Newgate Prison at that time, and who used it as a historical prop.
 It was given to the Suffield Historical Society in 1964, who eventually gave it to the East Granby Historical Society in 1996.
 The restoration was performed by Hansen Wheel and Wagon Co. of Letcher, South Dakota.
 It was returned to East Granby in December 2008 and is now proudly displayed, in renewed 19th century splendor, at its home in the Historical Society barn.

 The docent during my visit could not effuse enough about this thing.
 About how it was shipped to South Dakota and how Hansen Wheel and Wagon are the best in the business.
 I’m not sure how much competition there is for this sort of thing, but to me, they did a great job.
 And these things are not cheap.
-I just looked at the Hansen website and skimmed around.
+I found the Hansen website and skimmed around.
 I got bored pretty quickly, but hey, if you’re reading this page then there’s a decent chance you’re here for the Concord Coach.
 From what I gather, people visit the East Granby museum just to see this thing.